blender/blender/doc/python_api/rst/info_gotcha.rst

 Edit Bones
 ----------

-``bpy.context.object.data.edit_bones`` contains a editbones;
+``bpy.context.object.data.edit_bones`` contains an edit bones;
-to access them you must set the armature mode to edit mode first (editbones do not exist in object or pose mode).
+to access them you must set the armature mode to Edit-Mode first (edit bones do not exist in Object or Pose-Mode).
 Use these to create new bones, set their head/tail or roll, change their parenting relationships to other bones, etc.

-Example using :class:`bpy.types.EditBone` in armature editmode:

-This is only possible in edit mode.
+Example using :class:`bpy.types.EditBone` in armature Edit-Mode which is only possible in Edit-Mode:

    >>> bpy.context.object.data.edit_bones["Bone"].head = Vector((1.0, 2.0, 3.0))

-This will be empty outside of editmode.
+This will be empty outside of Edit-Mode:

    >>> mybones = bpy.context.selected_editable_bones

-Returns an editbone only in edit mode.
+Returns an edit bone only in Edit-Mode:

    >>> bpy.context.active_bone

-Bones (Object Mode)
+Bones (Object-Mode)
 -------------------

 ``bpy.context.object.data.bones`` contains bones.
-These *live* in object mode, and have various properties you can change, note that the head and tail properties are read-only.
+These *live* in Object-Mode, and have various properties you can change, note that the head and tail properties are read-only.

-Example using :class:`bpy.types.Bone` in object or pose mode:

-Returns a bone (not an editbone) outside of edit mode
+Example using :class:`bpy.types.Bone` in Object or Pose-Mode returning a bone (not an edit bone) outside of Edit-Mode:

    >>> bpy.context.active_bone

-This works, as with blender the setting can be edited in any mode
+This works, as with Blender the setting can be edited in any mode:

    >>> bpy.context.object.data.bones["Bone"].use_deform = True

-Accessible but read-only
+Accessible but read-only:

    >>> tail = myobj.data.bones["Bone"].tail